modbender/nuxt-easy-lightbox/README.md

   Remember
   - For group of images you need only a single `VueEasyLightbox` since they can be viewed through slider.
 Put all the images in an Array and pass it to `imgs` argument.
-  - For individual images, for each `img` element you need individual lighbox.
+  - For individual images, for each `img` element you need individual lightbox.

 That's it!
 You can now use Easy Lightbox in your Nuxt app ✨